RedBedHed/Multi-Pivot-Introsort/README.md

           Insertion Sort is small and relies heavily on swapping.
-          Fewer instructions help to alleviate the overhead that plagues large sorting algorithms, and consistent swapping leverages CPU caching to its fullest extent.
+          Fewer instructions help to alleviate the overhead that plagues large sorting algorithms, and consistent swapping leverages CPU caching by locality to its fullest extent.
 These features allow insertion sort to beat the runtimes of O(nlogn) sorts on small sets of data.
              </p>